Macy StormSenior Content Creator

 If you want your WordPress site to rank in search results, you must optimize your pages with search engine optimization (SEO).
 With WordPress, you can help optimize your pages to rank in search results by installing a plugin like Yoast SEO.
-Yoast SEO is an excellent addition to your site if you want to boost your rankings in search results.
+Need to know how to set up Yoast SEO for WordPress?

+You’ve come to the right place.
 In this post, we’ll cover how to install and set up Yoast SEO for WordPress, so you can start driving better SEO results.
 Keep reading to learn more!
-For digital marketing advice on the regular, subscribe to the email that more than 190,000 other marketers trust:

 How to install Yoast SEO for WordPress